 - Line a tart pan or a pastry ring with the tart dough and cut the edges.

-- Fill the crust with the almond mixture and smooth it with an angled spatula if necessary.
+- Place the tart pan on a baking sheet and fill the crust with the almond mixture and smooth it with an angled spatula if necessary.

-- Then sprinkle flaked almonds over the entire pear tart.
+- Place sliced pears on top of the almond filling and then sprinkle slivered almonds over the entire pear tart.

 Baking